GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

     return;
   }

-  // we can directly respond to the message from out service_worker with the
+  // You can directly respond to the message from the service worker with the
-  // provided `sendResponse` callback.
+  // provided `sendResponse()` callback.
 But in order to be able to send an async
-  // response, we need to explictly return `true` in our onMessage handler
+  // response, you need to explictly return `true` in the onMessage handler
-  // As a result, we can't use async/await here - we'd implictly return a Promise. getLocation().then((loc) => sendResponse(loc));
+  // As a result, you can't use async/await here.
+You'd implictly return a Promise. getLocation().then((loc) => sendResponse(loc));

   return true;
 }

-// getCurrentPosition returns a prototype based object, so the properties
+// getCurrentPosition() returns a prototype based object, so the properties
-// end up being stripped off when sent over to our service worker.
+// end up being stripped off when sent to the service worker.
 To get
-// around this, we deeply clone it function clone(obj) {
+// around this, create a deep clone. function clone(obj) {
   const copy = {};
   // Return the value of any non true object (typeof(null) is "object") directly.
   // null will throw an error if you try to for/in it.
-We can just return
+Just return
   // the value early.
   if (obj === null || !(obj instanceof Object)) {
     return obj;